Conduct and safety

 If you are the victim of a crime and do not want to pursue action within the university system or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the University Police Department and/or UAF Judicial Services can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your desire to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the university can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the university.

 Reporting an incident to a pastoral counselor or a professional counselor will not cause that incident to be counted in the university's annual crime statistics, since counselors are not required to report crimes to the appropriate university authorities.
 Counselors are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on either a confidential or non-confidential basis for inclusion in the annual crime statistics.

 The director of judicial services prepares a report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-This report is prepared in cooperation with the University Police Department and other local law enforcement agencies surrounding our campus and satellite sites, Residence Life and Student Services.
+This report is prepared in cooperation with the University Police Department and other local law enforcement agencies surrounding our campus and satellite sites, Residence Life and Center for Student Rights and Responsibilities.
 Each entity provides updated information and statistics to comply with the Act.